Portfolio grid of six professional model headshots by 312 Elements showcasing diverse styling options for male models in Chicago

 AI-generated images are useless for modeling specifically because the product is your real, verifiable look — agencies request unretouched digitals precisely to see it.
 A synthetic image that flatters by deviating from reality fails at the one job the photo has.

-Ready to build your submission kit?
+Ready to build your comp card?

 GET PRICING